purescript-contrib/purescript-parsing/README.md

 A parser in this library has the type `Parser s a`, where `s` the type of the input string, and `a` is the type of the data which the parser will produce on success. `Parser s a` is a monad.
 It’s defined in the module `Text.Parsing.Parser`.

 Monads can be used to provide context for a computation, and that’s how we use them in monadic parsing.
-The context provided by the `Parser` monad is *the current location of the input string*.
+The context provided by the `Parser` monad is *our current location in the input string*.
 Parsing starts at the beginning of the input string.

 Parsing requires two more capabilities: *choice* and *failure*.